civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** Clause (A) of the description of C in subparagraph (a)(ii) of the description of B in subsection 118(1) of the Act is replaced by the following:

-    **$2,150** if the spouse or common-law partner is dependent on the individual by reason of mental or physical infirmity, and
+    $2,150 if the spouse or common-law partner is dependent on the individual by reason of mental or physical infirmity, and

   **(2)** The portion of clause (A) before subclause (I) of the description of D in subparagraph (b)(iv) of the description of B in subsection 118(1) of the Act is replaced by the following:

-    **$2,150** if
+    $2,150 if

   **(3)** The portion of paragraph (b.1) before subparagraph (i) of the description of B in subsection 118(1) of the Act is replaced by the following:

-    **$2,150** for each child, who is under the age of 18 years at the end of the taxation year, of the individual and who, by reason of mental or physical infirmity, is likely to be, for a long and continuous period of indefinite duration, dependent on others for significantly more assistance in attending to the child's personal needs and care, when compared to children of the same age if
+    $2,150 for each child, who is under the age of 18 years at the end of the taxation year, of the individual and who, by reason of mental or physical infirmity, is likely to be, for a long and continuous period of indefinite duration, dependent on others for significantly more assistance in attending to the child's personal needs and care, when compared to children of the same age if

   **(4)** Paragraphs (c.1) to (e) of the description of B in subsection 118(1) of the Act are replaced by the following:

-    **for each person who, at any time in the year,**
+    for each person who, at any time in the year,

-    **is** dependent on the individual because of mental or physical infirmity, and
+    is dependent on the individual because of mental or physical infirmity, and

-    **either**
+    either

     is a spouse or common-law partner of the individual, or

-    **has** attained the age of 18 years **and is a** dependant of the individual,
+    has attained the age of 18 years and is a dependant of the individual,

     the amount determined by the formula

     is the amount, if any, by which the dependant's income for the year exceeds $16,163, and

-    in the case of an individual entitled to a deduction in respect of a person because of paragraph **(a)** or (b) and who would also be entitled, but for paragraph (4)(c), to a deduction because of paragraph (d) in respect of the person, the amount by which the amount that would be determined under paragraph (d) exceeds the amount determined under paragraph **(a)** or (b), **as the case may be**, in respect of the person.
+    in the case of an individual entitled to a deduction in respect of a person because of paragraph (a) or (b) and who would also be entitled, but for paragraph (4)(c), to a deduction because of paragraph (d) in respect of the person, the amount by which the amount that would be determined under paragraph (d) exceeds the amount determined under paragraph (a) or (b), as the case may be, in respect of the person.

   **(5)** Paragraphs 118(4)(c) to (e) of the Act are replaced by the following:

-    **if** an individual is entitled to a deduction under subsection (1) because of paragraph **(a)** or (b) of the description of B in subsection (1) for a taxation year in respect of any person, no amount may be deducted because of paragraph (d) of that description by any individual for the year in respect of the person; and
+    if an individual is entitled to a deduction under subsection (1) because of paragraph (a) or (b) of the description of B in subsection (1) for a taxation year in respect of any person, no amount may be deducted because of paragraph (d) of that description by any individual for the year in respect of the person; and

-    **if** more than one individual is entitled to a deduction under subsection (1) because of paragraph (d) of the description of B in subsection (1) for a taxation year in respect of the same person,
+    if more than one individual is entitled to a deduction under subsection (1) because of paragraph (d) of the description of B in subsection (1) for a taxation year in respect of the same person,

     the total of all amounts so deductible for the year shall not exceed the maximum amount that would be so deductible for the year by any one of those individuals for that person if that individual were the only individual entitled to deduct an amount for the year because of that paragraph for that person, and